aws-samples/aws-modern-application-workshop/module-4/README.md

 });
 ```

-With that done, your `cognito_stack.ts` file should resemble the following.
+With that done, your `cognito-stack.ts` file should resemble the following.

 ```typescript
 import cdk = require("@aws-cdk/core");